Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-09.md

 - Create a system built around the API.
 This could handle calling the API repeatedly over a time period for example.
 - Your code can handle errors more gracefully.

+## Working in steps

+Following these steps will help you complete this project.

 ### Deliverable

 A GitHub link to your API project source code.